 Wondering what to serve with this cucumber tomato salad?
 This salad has so much flavor that we like to serve it with a simply prepared protein like salmon, chicken sausages, burgers, fish, kabobs, shrimp, etc. Almost anything you’d throw on the grill, though you could also just sear something on the stovetop.

-This salad is also great when paired with other small dishes, like hummus or a platter of roasted or grilled vegetables.
+This salad is also great when paired with other small dishes, like this Eggplant Bruschetta, hummus, or a platter of roasted or grilled vegetables.

 To make this into a vegetarian main course, you might add a little protein like throwing these crispy Air Fryer Chickpeas on top.
 You could also serve it on a bed of quinoa or farro.
 Or just add garlic bread and some Spicy Harissa Hummus!